As blockchain technology accelerates into mainstream business, ADP, the giant global payroll and HR tech vendor,...

 On the payments side, Bitwage moves money around using bitcoin and then converts the bitcoin into the local currency to pay workers, at what the company says is a lower cost than moving the money conventionally.

-At the same time, Bitwage uses blockchain to verify gig economy workers' credentials and work histories.
+At the same time, Bitwage uses blockchain to verify gig economy workers' credentials and work history data.

 The company has its own compliance program and a compliance officer, a Brazilian lawyer.